libra/website/docs/my-first-transaction.md

 Sequence number is: 0
 ```

 The sequence number of 1 for Alice’s account (index 0) indicates that one transaction has been sent from Alice’s account so far.
 The sequence number of 0 for Bob’s account (index 1) indicates that no transaction has been sent from Bob’s account so far.
-Every time a transaction is sent from an account the sequence number is incremented by 1.
+Every time a transaction is sent from an account, the sequence number is incremented by 1.

 ### Check the Balance in Both Accounts After Transfer